 The Quiet Arrival of AGI

 The ecosystem is shifting from AI as a reactive chat tool to proactive, semi-autonomous agents.
-Andreessen describes the current state of the art in the Valley as running roughly twenty agents at once, each checking back for human feedback about every ten minutes, with the next step being agents that manage subagents of their own.
+Andreessen describes the current state of the art in the Valley as running roughly twenty agents at once, each checking back for human feedback about every ten minutes, with the next step being agents that manage subagents of their own, which is also already happening.
 A genuine structural advantage drives the adoption: agents carry none of the human emotional or physical liabilities.
 They run continuously without fatigue, never get frustrated by the hundredth revision, never need sick time, and never file an HR complaint — Andreessen's own framing, delivered to Rogan amid laughter.
 When a human developer has to scrap two weeks of work and revert, friction and morale loss are real.
 An agent executes the same pivot instantly and will iterate a dozen more variations on demand.

-So adapting to this technology isn't optional.
+The economics mean that widespread agentic automation is inevitable.
+Adapting to this technology isn't optional.
 It is critical for everyone, regardless of industry, to learn how to use AI now.
 This isn't a passing software fad; it's closer to cognitive infrastructure, in the category of electricity or literacy.
 Surviving the shift means dropping the frame of AI as a simple replacement technology and treating it instead as a universal layer of cognitive augmentation.
 The leverage point has moved from producing work to orchestrating it.

 Andreessen's number for coders using these tools well is up to 20x more productive; my own bet is that the best orchestrators will push well beyond that, effectively operating with the output of a small enterprise.
 The people who refuse to learn to direct these models will find themselves competing against people who have.
 The future tilts hard toward those who master the orchestration of artificial intelligence.
 To say that it is the ultimate force multiplier thus far in history, is a massive understatement.